 Now that you’ve backed up your device, it’s time to factory reset your Kindle Fire.
 To do so, follow these steps:

 - On the home screen of your Kindle device, swipe down from the top of the Kindle Fire.
 This opens the shade where you can access Settings.

 - Next, tap on Settings.
 It’s the gear-shaped icon.

 - On the following screen of your Kindle Fire where it says Device, go to the bottom of that list of choices.
-Then, tap on Device options.
-It’s Right above the Kindle Fire device model description.
+Then, tap on Device Options.

 - Then, you’re going to select Reset to Factory Defaults.

 - An alert message gets displayed telling you that you’re about to reset you Fire to factory defaults.
 Doing so removes all your personal information, your Amazon account information, downloaded content and applications from your internal storage.
 When you’ve got an SD card installed in your Kindle Fire device data on it remains untouched.